 Ruth has been involved in property management since she first invested in real property in Lansing Michigan in the early 1970’s.
 Her passion for real estate has helped her facilitate many people in enhancing their properties and recreating them for elevating net worth and cash flows.
 Her ability to create the the exiting strategy from inception to begin to create wealth along the path of ownernship is her forte.
 This scenario not only preserves the value of the building but creates wealth over time.
 The principals behind great property management is not just to maintain the status quo but to find creative ways to transform ones property to something that will stand the test of time and attracting far better tenants thereby elevating the status and financial standing of the building.

 Focusing on the basics of reducing expenses and increasing income, Ruth has been extremely successful.
-Take this elementary business model and expand into a case study and we find the Ute City Building, where she offices in Aspen.
-Built in 1890, this iconic building enjoys the occupancy of Burberry and a long standing local gallery specializing in western art, Wind River Galley and will welcome Valentino in the summer of 2014.
+Take this elementary business model and expand into a case study and we find the Ute City Building, in Aspen.
+Built in 1890, this iconic building enjoys the occupancy of Valentino and a long standing local gallery specializing in western art, Wind River Galley, a Juse Bar and several other high end and office tenants.
 The Ute City Building possessed a large interior atrium, rare in Aspen, with four interior spaces limited by its low ceilings and adjacent to some building storage.
 One of the spaces has 3 windows to the street facing the most popular retail corridor in Aspen, Galena Street.
 This afforded an opportunity to enhance the space by creating an entrance directly to the street removing the “barrier to entry” which previously required access to the space only through the main door and through the arcade area.
 Ms. Kruger created value by combining 2 small spaces into one and finally she was able to expand the space into the atrium by 5 feet creating additional value and cash flow to the building.

 It is important to realize that a good property management takes into consideration that increasing value does not only happen in a good market.
 Creating magic can transpire in a recession, as well.
 Anticipation of the up and down cycles of the market are necessary to the success of a building and a requirement of a good property manager.
 Planning these projects in the down cycle prepares the building to take the highest advantage of the up swings.